|

 but it is best to bounce flash from a white card, a light-coloured ceiling or walls, or

 through a soft-box or brolly (umbrella).
-Another remedy is to use high speed
+Another solution is to use higher speed

-'fast' film for flash because it automatically cuts down on the amount of flash
+settings with flash as it automatically cuts down on the amount of flash

 When